aldoestebanpaz/aldoestebanpaz.github.io/_drafts/puppet-with-vagrant-for-local-testing.md

 The 'profile' module stores manifests declaring classes for multiple tasks that can being used by the roles.

 See [The roles and profiles method](https://puppet.com/docs/pe/2021.0/osp/the_roles_and_profiles_method.html) for details.

+Projects with this structure can be assigned in the puppet server (the master) in Puppet Enterprise to a group of nodes, and configure the specific class to invoke in them.
+See [Grouping and classifying nodes](https://puppet.com/docs/pe/2021.2/grouping_and_classifying_nodes.html) for details.

 **1 - Create a temp environments with your example project**